An525ish/Youtube-clone/README.md

 # YouTube Clone

 This is a web application that replicates the functionality of YouTube.
-It allows users to watch, upload, and share videos.
+It allows users to watch, search, and interact with videos.
 The application is built using the React JavaScript library, which makes it easy to create dynamic and interactive user interfaces.

 ## Getting Started